 Dive into the culinary scene

 No, this isn’t a punchline to some long-forgotten joke.
-The whole idea of a culinary scene in Reykjavik would have been unthinkable even a decade ago.
+The whole idea of a culinary scene in Iceland would have been unthinkable even a decade ago.
 This was a city that felt more like a culinary wasteland than a true capital of Europe.

 Those days are long gone.
 These days, gourmands flock to the city for the culinary revolution happening here.
 Yes, there’s still lamb and fish on every menu, but they are being re-imagined for a new generation of Icelanders.

 Traditional Icelandic cuisine is being reshaped into fine art.
 And there’s every kind of international cuisine you can possibly imagine.
 These days, fine dining is one of the new, cool things to do in Reykjavik.

 If you’re interested in dining, check out the section on where to eat in Reykjavik below.

 Stand in awe at the Sun Voyager

 When it comes to your list of what to see in Reykjavik, the Sun Voyager (or Solfarid) sculpture is probably high on the list.
 It would seem every visitor to Iceland needs to take a selfie in front of this sculpture.

 However, there is a far more moving story here.
-The work was conceived and built by sculptor Jon Gunnar Arnason to commemorate the 200th anniversary of Reykjavik.
+The work was conceived and built by sculptor Jon Gunnar Arnason to commemorate the 200th anniversary of the city.
 He conceived of the sculpture, built it, but never saw it installed.
 He passed away from Leukemia before the work could be completed.

 The Sun Voyager resembles a Viking long ship, but wasn’t designed to represent the Vikings.
 Rather, it is a “dream boat” that is designed to “convey the promise of undiscovered territory, a dream of hope, progress and freedom.”

 The Solfar or Sun Voyager sculpture is particularly beautiful at sunset with Mt.
 Esja in the background or in the early morning with the sun at your back.

 Shop for Traditional Garb at the Handknitting Association of Iceland

 In 1977, a group of Icelandic women established the local handknitting association.
 Their goal was to knit goods (sweaters, shalls, etc.) and sell them to those who didn’t knit or to tourists.